intel/neural-compressor/examples/pytorch/image_recognition/peleenet/README.md

 > **Note**
 >
-> PyTorch quantization implementation in imperative path has limitation on automatically execution.
-> It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
+> * PyTorch quantization implementation in imperative path has limitation on automatically execution.
+It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> Intel® Low Precision Optimization Tool has no capability to solve this framework limitation.
-Intel® Low Precision Optimization Tool supposes user have done these two steps before invoking Intel® Low Precision Optimization Tool interface.
+> * Intel® Low Precision Optimization Tool supposes user have done these two steps before invoking Intel® Low Precision Optimization Tool interface.
 >   For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite